anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 We recommend the following steps when encoding domain label information in lexical resources:

 1. Domain labels themselves should be encoded as individuals of the class ```skos:Concept```.
-Hierarchical relationships between individual domain labels should be encoded using the ```skos:narrower``` and ```skos:broader```.
-In the case of retrodigitised and non-native born dictionaries, it be that the same domain label is not consistently encoded with the same string, in such situations we recommend using ```skos:preflabel``` and ```skos:altlabel``` to list the different versions of the same label (with the former being used to encode the version which is found in the front matter and the latter its variants).
+Hierarchical relationships between individual domain labels should be encoded using the ```skos:narrower``` and ```skos:broader``` properties.
+In the case of retrodigitised and non-native born dictionaries, it may be that the same domain label is not consistently encoded using the same string; in such situations we recommend using ```skos:preflabel``` and ```skos:altlabel``` to list the different versions of the same label (with the former being used to encode the version(s) found in the front matter and the latter its variants).
-2. In case the whole entry is marked as (or interpreted by the encoder as) belonging to a domain we recommend using ```dct:subject``` with the entry as subject and the relevant domain label (encoded as ```skos:Concept```, see above) as object.
-See examples ...
+2. In case the whole entry is marked as (or interpreted by the encoder as) belonging to a given domain we recommend encoding this information using ```dct:subject``` with the entry as subject and the relevant domain label (encoded as ```skos:Concept```, see above) as object.
-3. In case a single sense is marked as (or is interpreted as) belonging to a domain we recommend using ```lexinfo:domain``` with the entry as subject and the relevant ```skos:Concept``` as object.
-See examples ...
+3. In case a single sense is marked as (or is interpreted by the encoder as) belonging to a domain we recommend using ```lexinfo:domain``` with the entry as subject and the relevant ```skos:Concept``` as object.
 4. In other cases where any other part of the entry is marked with a domain label, once again we recommend the use of ```dct:subject```.
 ---